pvcraven/big-data-class/source/assignments/annotated_bibliography/annotated_bibliography.rst

 * Annotate each entry.
 That is, write about:

   * What the resource says.
   * Talk about the relevance of the article to your paper.
     That is, how would you use it?
+What does it have to do with Big Data?
+    You might have one source that doesn't have to do with Big Data, and just give background information, but if you don't see the tie-in of the source to Big Data, you need to keep looking.
   * Talk about the accuracy.
   * Talk about the bias of the article.
+People often forget this part.
+    Don't.
+And remember, just
+    because a paper has only numbers of facts does not make it unbiased.
+Just because a paper comes from a ``.org`` website doesn't mean it is unbiased.
+    If you are unsure about this part, ask.
   * Talk about the quality of the source.
+The Washington Post is a higher quality source than BuzzFeed.
+Why?

 Thursday will be "library day" to work on this.